fasterwp/php-worker-benchmarking/README.md

 Note that k6.io produces output on stdout and stderr, you can redirect the report which is on stdout `./run-bench.sh 3 1 > report.txt`

+You can also change the test script
+`./run-bench.sh 3 1 test-simulate.php`

 ### `./run-series.sh`